yz0629/yz0629.github.io/myself.md

 categories: default

 # You can enable MathJax by setting `mathjax: true` on a page or globally in the `_config.yml`.
 Some examples:

+## Embedded content

+# You can also embed a lot of stuff, for example from YouTube, using the `embed.html` include.

+# {% include embed.html url="https://www.youtube.com/embed/_C0A5zX-iqM" %}
 ---

 ![Yu's portrait](https://github.com/yz0629/yz0629.github.io/blob/master/Yu_Zhou.jpeg)